 #9 Train your core

 Core training is an important foundation for all sport and fitness.
 Our core muscles help us to maintain good posture and movement control, as well as protecting our backs from injury.
 If you exercise with a weak core, you won’t exercise as effectively and risk injury.
-See below for some links to core exercise programs.

 #10 Track your workouts